Saturday, December 1, 2007

 Poor Mr. Santa - 1997

 Andre Williams is a Detroit R&B singer from the late 50's.
 He is best known for the songs "Bacon Fat" & "Jail Bait".
 Recommended listening.
 He released two versions of this song - one 'nice' and one 'naughty'.
-I'll let you
+I'll let you figure out which one this is.

 By the way, I've included a picture of Andre's blue balls for you ->